ASitnikov/howtos/Ubuntu-20.04-on-Hyper-V.md

 You should see the paritions created before.
 Select /dev/sda2 and press "Change...".
 In the opened dialog select "Ext4 journaling file system" for "Use as" and */* as "Mount point".

+Continue with installation.

+## Step 5.
+Install Hyper-V additions

+Boot into Ubuntu.
+Open terminal and install linux-azure package

+    sudo apt install linux-azure

+Enjoy your new Ubuntu!

 [1]: https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/best-practices-for-running-linux-on-hyper-v